Transfer Student Admissions Application

 Transfer students must possess a minimum 2.0 cumulative college GPA and be eligible to return to your former college(s).
-Transfer students with fewer than 19 transferable credits/29 quarter hours will be reviewed on the basis of courses completed as well as the trend of most recent grades, your high school record, and ACT/SAT scores.
+Transfer students with fewer than 12 transferable credits will be reviewed on the basis of courses completed as well as the trend of most recent grades and your high school record.

 Transfer Student Admissions Application

 Be aware of admission requirements and apply early!

 Consult with your Academic or Faculty Advisor at both your current campus and LSSU as you plan your coursework each semester!

 Knowing who to talk to and where to look